Cyclone Ilsa: Stranded Indonesian fishermen rescued after six days without food

 The survivors said their two boats were hit by the powerful Tropical Cyclone Ilsa last week, sinking one boat.

 Nine of the 10 crew members on that vessel are still missing.

-The sole survivor is reported to have been in the ocean for hours, clinging onto a jerry can, before being picked up by the fishermen from the other vessel, the Australian Broadcasting Corporation (ABC) reported.
+The sole survivor is reported to have been in the ocean for hours, clinging onto a jerry can, before being picked up by the fishermen from the other boat, the Australian Broadcasting Corporation (ABC) reported.

-The surviving boat was pictured washed ashore on the small Bedwell Island.
+That boat was pictured washed ashore on the small Bedwell Island.

 The surviving fishermen were eventually spotted by an Australian Border Force aircraft, and evacuated by a rescue helicopter to Broome, where they are being treated in hospital.